 All ages are welcome to watch and listen to college a cappella groups from across California vie for the top spot at the International Championship of Collegiate A Cappella (ICCA) Southwest Quarterfinal on Saturday, Feb.
 6 at 7 p.m. in Big Bridges.
 The top two placing groups will advance to the ICCA Southwest Semifinal.
-Tickets are $15 for students and children; $20 general admission.
+Tickets for the a cappella groups are $15 for students and children; $20 general admission.

 5. Back to the Future.